yasu24/Telling-Story-with-Data/final-project-part3.md

 | [Home Page](https://yasu24.github.io/Telling-Story-with-Data/) | [Data Visualization Critiques](data-visualization-critiques.md) | [Data Visualization Workshops](data-visualization-workshops.md) | [Final Project Part1](final-project-part1.md) | [Final Project Part2](final-project-part2.md) | [Final Project Part3](final-project-part3.md) |

 # Final Project Part 3

+# The final data story
+> Include a link to your final data story on Shorthand, Esri StoryMaps, etc. here.

+Text here!

+# Changes made since Part II
+> Include a few paragraphs that reflect on changes you made since the completion of Part II.

+Text here!

+## The audience
+> Talk about who you identified as the audience for your final data story.
+Include any other information you've used that helped you narrow the focus (e.g. insights from your interviews, personas, etc.).
+Note any specific adjustments you made to your final project to make it work for your audience.

+Text here!

+## Final design decisions
+> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
+Talk about the design decisions you had to make along the way and reflect on anything in particular that stands out to you that you learned working through the process.
+Include any other information that helps round out your data story.

+Text here!

+## References
+> You should have already included detailed references on your Shorthand story - if so, you can probably skip this section.
+Use this section to capture any additional special notes or information necessary.
+If you do this, you probably want to include a link from Shorthand to this page.
+Make sure to double-check that you aren't using copyrighted material and that you have added/updated any citations or other content that you used to create your data story.
+Make sure you have cited external sources correctly.

+Text here!

+# Final thoughts
+> You can summarize any final thoughts/reflections that don't fit well in the previous sections here.
+How did it go?
+What did you run out of time for, or wish you had a chance to revisit?
+What were you most excited about?
+Include any final reflections as you think they might help us understand your process.
+If you already included such reflections elsewhere, you can delete this section.

+Text here!